OAtulA/image-upload-using-multer-and-cloudinary/Learnings/Upload.md

 We will use disk storage so that ram does not fills up.

+We need to once upload all the files.
+Then we can apply a middleware to add any filter condition
+whether we want to restrict the file size of each image
+or say upload only one pdf in gallery.

 ### Setting our own patterns to have good file names

 ```JS